pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- when is postQueryOperations required
+- getallentities should read by default all
 - add/remove subentities should read all entities for given path
 - @Private(isPublicInTests)
 - test error cases